KeyanSong/431-2018/slides/class02/README.md

 - For more on the teaching assistants, visit [the Syllabus](https://thomaselove.github.io/2018-431-syllabus/teaching-assistants.html#office-hours-for-tas).
 - Note that homework assignments are due on Fridays at Noon.

-### If you haven't done this yet, please do it

-Visit the spreadsheet at http://bit.ly/431-2018-names (You'll need to log into Google via CWRU to see it.)
-  - There, you'll specify your preferred **email address** for communication regarding this course (if your listed Case email is OK, you can just type OK), and the **name** you want me to use when addressing you.
+### Check Your Email Soon for an Invitation from Datacamp

+Please see the [Datacamp section of the Syllabus](https://thomaselove.github.io/2018-431-syllabus/datacamp.html) for more details, and some suggested R courses available there.

-### What Do You Need To Do Before Class 2, on Thursday at 1 PM?
+### What We Asked You To Do Before Class 2...

 1. Provide your preferred name and email at http://bit.ly/431-2018-names
 2. Turn in the **survey** and the **index card** we've provided, after you've completed what you need to do in class.